-A new topic will be chosen during the first regular meeting in each of the following months: September, October, November, January, February, March, April, May.
+A challenge topic is adjudicated at the first member meeting in each of the following months: September, October, November, February, March, April, and May.

 Only members in good standing are allowed to participate.